 Our wellbeing groups provide activities based around the Five Ways to Wellbeing: connect, be active, take notice, keep learning and give.
-The groups aim to support the wellbeing and mood of our service users through activities such as arts and crafts, cooking, interactive games and gentle exercise.

 To find out more about our Fees, please click here.